-In the Air Force, we called it “pulling the handles”—because you literally had a set of ejection handles on your ACES II seat in the cockpit of an F-15E fighter jet.
-There were certain rules for aircrew members that dictated when to pull those handles and light the explosive cartridge underneath their buttocks.
+In the Air Force, we called it “pulling the handles”—because you literally had a set of handles on your ACES II ejection seat in the cockpit of an F-15E fighter jet.

-For example, on one jet crash I investigated (I used to do that in my former life as an aircraft maintenance officer— walk through aircraft wreckage with a team and try to figure out what happened), the rule was to pull the handles if you passed below 10,000 feet above ground level and the jet had entered “uncontrolled flight.”
-This term meant that what you were doing was no longer effective for maintaining safe flight.
+For example, on one jet crash I investigated (I used to do that in my former life as an aircraft maintenance officer— walk through aircraft wreckage and try to figure out what happened), the rule was to pull the handles if you passed below 10,000 feet above ground level and the jet had entered “uncontrolled flight.”
+This term meant that what you were doing was no longer effective for maintaining safe flight and you could no longer control your destiny.
 It was likely that your jet was headed for impact with the ground.
 In that scenario, you were supposed to pull the handles and save yourself.